 This course will introduce Family and Consumer Sciences (FCS) to middle school students.
-Students will take part in hands-on activities designed to help them develop life management skills.
-Throughout the course, students learn the importance of teamwork, through their lab work in the kitchen.
-They focus on basics relating to measuring, equipment and tools, safety and sanitation, as well as basic food preparation.
-Students also learn how to use a sewing machine and follow basic directions to create a product.
+Students will engage in hands-on activities designed to enhance students' life management skills.
+Throughout this course, teamwork will be emphasized, as students cooperatively complete kitchen lab work, with an emphasis on measuring, equipment and tools, safety, and sanitation, as well as basic food preparation procedures.
+Students will also learn how to use a sewing machine and follow basic directions to create a product.
+Additionally, this course provides opportunities for interdisciplinary connections as it connects sewing to basic circuity through the incorporation of e-textiles into the curriculum.